 Appendix A - Trademarks

-I. MBC Marks For purposes of this Agreement, "MBC Trademarks" means those trademarks listed below and such other trademarks as MBC may from time to time notify Merchant in writing to be MBC Trademarks within the meaning of this Agreement.
+a.
+The Company Marks For purposes of this Agreement, the Company Trademarks means those trademarks listed below and such other trademarks as the Company may from time to time notify Merchant in writing to be the Company Trademarks within the meaning of this Agreement.

 Appendix B - Fee Schedule

-Unless agreed to the contrary in writing under separate agreement, MBC charges a flat 1% transaction fee, which is charged immediately upon acceptance of payment from Purchaser.
+a.
+Service Fees.
+Unless agreed to the contrary in writing under separate agreement, the Company charges a flat 1% transaction fee, which is charged immediately upon acceptance of payment from Purchaser.
 This fee may be reduced for merchants conducting a higher volume of transactions.